-This measure tracks the use of innovative contracting methods on MoDOT projects including: Design-Build Contracts, A+B contracts, Alternate Technical Concept contracts.
-This measure also tracks the use of value engineering during design and construction on traditional MoDOT projects including value analysis during the design phase and construction value engineering proposals.
+This measure tracks the use of innovative contracting methods on MoDOT projects including: Design-Build Contracts, A+B contracts, and Alternate Technical Concept contracts.
+This measure also tracks the use of value engineering during design and construction on traditional MoDOT projects including: value analysis during the design phase and construction value engineering proposals.

 MoDOT projects utilizing innovative contracting methods are reported during the fiscal year in which they are awarded.
 Contract award values are collected through MoDOT's bid opening summaries and project records.

-A target of 10 percent of the programmed Statewide Transportation Improvement Program, or two projects per year, is an appropriate target for utilizing innovative contracting methods in Missouri.
+A target of 10% of the programmed Statewide Transportation Improvement Program, or two projects per year, is an appropriate target for utilizing innovative contracting methods in Missouri.

 Information on value analysis during design is gathered from MoDOT's Statewide Transportation Improvement Program information management system.
-Construction value engineering change proposal information is gathered through MoDOT's Value Engineering Proposal database.
-The target for this measure is updated annually in July at the end of the fiscal year.
+Construction value engineering change proposal information is gathered from Value Engineering data is collected through MoDOT's Value Engineering Proposal database.